3 Timeless Practice Songs To Improve Your Singing Technique

 Now, here are three timeless and popular songs to sing that are particularly well-suited for your practice sessions.
 They can each be stylized in a variety of ways.

 Singing in another language can actually help turn the focus of your practice to technique, over performance.
-A singer who is unable to emotionally detach from the words of a song in order to do the detail work of simply making it sound good, and who can’t separate performance style from technique, might benefit from this approach.
+A singer who is unable to emotionally detach from the words of a song in order to do the detail work of simply making it sound good might benefit from this approach.